Immerse yourself in nature and work up a sweat at hiking trails and parks across Singapore.

 Labrador Nature Reserve

 Paved paths and built-up treetop walks aren’t rough enough for you?
 Hop on a bumboat and take a trip back in time at Pulau Ubin.
-Here, you’ll catch a glimpse of what Singaporean life was like back in the 60s.
+You’ll catch a glimpse of what Singaporean life was like back in the 60s.
 Put on a good pair of boots and head to the Chek Jawa wetlands where you’ll trek through six distinct ecosystems.
-Don’t forget to fill up on some rustic kampong fare before you leave the island too!
-Prefer to bike?
-Just rent a two-wheeler and explore the area.
+Don’t forget to fill up on some rustic kampong fare before you leave the island!

 As one of the largest freshwater marshes in Singapore, Kranji Marshes is the perfect destination for wildlife enthusiasts who are on the hunt for a good trekking spot.
 The marsh habitat is home to a broad range of aquatic plants, insects, fish and birds.
 Lucky explorers in the woodland area of the park might even spot threatened bird species like the Changeable Hawk Eagle and the Grey-headed Fish Eagle.

 Want to enjoy greenery without working your butt off on a crazy hiking trail?
-Bukit Batok Nature Park offers some pretty laidback walking routes that’ll reward you with stunning views and crystal clear lakes on its abandoned quarry site.
-Hardcore hikers looking to get closer to nature can go off the beaten path and explore some of the less-travelled forest paths – just be careful!
+Bukit Batok Nature Park offers some pretty laidback walking routes that’ll reward you with stunning views and crystal-clear lakes on its abandoned quarry site.
+Hardcore hikers looking to get closer to nature can go off the beaten path and explore some of the less-travelled forest paths – just be careful and watch your step.